Esri/arcgis-experience-builder-sdk-resources/widgets/runtime-data-source-without-saving-to-config/README.md

 No settings are needed.

-In `widget.tsx`, once input a feature layer URL, will fetch the layer definition and then create a data source instance.
+In `widget.tsx`, once we input a feature layer URL, the widget will fetch the layer definition and then create a data source instance.
 See the `createDataSource`.

 Please note this widget only generates a runtime data source.
 If you want to use data actions like 'add data' widget, please use `<DataActionList widgetId={widgetId} dataSets={[{ dataSource: ds, records: [], name: ds.getLabel() }]} />`.